The Disappeared (Northern Ireland): 1980s

-Charles Armstrong (55/56) was a married father of five who disappeared in Crossmaglen on 16 August 1981, while driving to Mass.
+Charles Armstrong (55/56), a married father of five, disappeared in Crossmaglen on 16 August 1981 while driving to Mass.
 He had planned to pick up an elderly neighbour on the way but never arrived at the church.
 His abandoned car was later found in Dundalk, County Louth.
-At the time, the Provisional IRA denied involvement in his disappearance, and no group claimed responsibility.
+At the time, the Provisional IRA denied involvement, and no group claimed responsibility.
 His family initiated a private search for his remains in October 2003.
-After several years, his remains were discovered in County Monaghan in July 2010.
+After several years, his remains were found in County Monaghan in July 2010.
 No official explanation has been provided regarding the circumstances of his abduction and murder.
-His funeral took place on 18 September 2010 at St Patrick's Church, the same church he was traveling to when he disappeared.
-He was laid to rest in the adjoining graveyard.
+His funeral took place on 18 September at St Patrick's Church, the same church he had been travelling to when he disappeared, and he was buried in the adjoining graveyard.
 An inquest held in September 2011 returned a verdict of unlawful killing.
-Due to the length of time his body had been buried, the exact cause of death could not be determined, though forensic evidence indicated his skull was badly damaged and recently discharged firearms residue was found in his car.
+Due to the length of time his body had been buried, the exact cause of death could not be determined, though forensic evidence indicated severe skull damage and recently discharged firearms residue was found in his car.

-Seamus Ruddy (32) was a teacher and journalist from Newry, Northern Ireland.
-He was abducted in Paris on 9 May 1985, where he had been working as an English teacher, after distancing himself from the Irish Republican Socialist Party (IRSP).
-At the time, the Irish National Liberation Army (INLA) was experiencing violent infighting, with factions vying for control.
-Ruddy, who had previously been involved with the IRSP, the political wing of the INLA, was caught up in these disputes.
+Seamus Ruddy (32), a teacher and journalist from Newry, Northern Ireland, was abducted in Paris on 9 May 1985, where he had been working as an English teacher after distancing himself from the Irish Republican Socialist Party (IRSP).
+At the time, the Irish National Liberation Army (INLA) was experiencing violent internal disputes, with factions vying for control.
+Ruddy, who had previously been involved with the IRSP, the political wing of the INLA, became caught up in these tensions.
 His former comrades believed he had knowledge of an arms cache near Rouen, France, which led to his kidnapping and murder.
-His remains were discovered on 6 May 2017, in a forest near Rouen.
-His funeral took place on 17 June 2017, at St Catherine’s Dominican Chapel in Newry.
-Family, friends, and members of the community gathered to pay their respects.
-His burial took place at Monks Hill Cemetery in Newry, where he was buried alongside his parents.
+His remains were discovered on 6 May 2017 in a forest near Rouen.
+His funeral took place on 17 June at St Catherine's Dominican Chapel in Newry, followed by burial at Monks Hill Cemetery, where he was buried alongside his parents.